makrai/notes/luong13-recursive-nn.md

   * factored NLMs (Alexandrescu and Kirchhoff, 2006)
     * Our work combines [vectors of morphemes] using RNNs, which captures morphological compositionality
-  * compositional distributional semantic models (DSMs) (Lazaridou+ 2013)
+  * compositional distributional semantic models (DSMs, Lazaridou+ 2013)
     * their models [do] not support recursive morpheme composition
     * just stem + aff
     * és az ilyen egyszerűeken melyik a jobb?
   * Mikolov+ (2013) showed syntactic and semantic regularities
-    * We believe that these ... relationships will not hold for rare ... words
+    * We believe that these relationships will not hold for rare words

 # 3 Morphological RNNs

 * We assume access to a dictionary of morphemic analyses of words

-# 3.1 Context-insensitive Morphological RNN
+## 3.1 Context-insensitive Morphological RNN

 * squared Euclidean distance

-# 3.2 Context-sensitive Morphological RNN
+## 3.2 Context-sensitive Morphological RNN

 * itt már az embeddinget is kompozícionálisan tanulják
 * az előbbinél a ritka szavaknál rossz a tanulóadat
 * build representations for complex words from their morphemes